 What Is Advice-Only Financial Planning?

-Financial literacy is not taught in our schools.
+Advice-Only!
+Because financial literacy is not taught in our schools.
 Money is not mentioned around the dinner table.
-Yet, Wall Street obfuscates investing and “financial advisors” hide fees and commissions.
-The solution?
-Advice-Only Financial Planners.

 Paying for financial planning is confusing and expensive.
 Watch out for incentives!
 If you have an insurance salesman giving advice, you might wind up with complicated life insurance and annuity products that you don’t need.
 With a commissioned salesman—a broker—you get sold expensive mutual funds.
 Worse still, fee-based folks wrap fees around your investments and metamorphize from fiduciaries to salesmen pitching their employer’s best interest.
 Even Fee-Only Fiduciaries hide their fees behind Assets Under Management laced with conflicts of interest.

-Advice-Only Financial Planning is the comprehensive process of designing money-related goals and outcomes achieved through a transparent and incentive-aligned relationship that minimizes conflict of interests.
+Advice-Only is the comprehensive process of designing money-related goals and outcomes achieved through a transparent and incentive-aligned relationship that minimizes conflict of interests.

 Advice-Only is fiduciary by definition.
 That is, the client’s best interests are always front and center.
 Beyond Fee-Only (which merely means lack of commissions), Advice-Only implies assets are not managed for profit.